mathiasertl/django-ca/docs/source/dev/acme.rst

 Test using certbot
 ==================

-The project includes a specialized docker-compose override file so that you can start django-ca using docker-compose and then use a container to use certbot.
+The project includes a specialized Docker Compose override file so that you can start django-ca using ``docker compose`` and then use a container to use certbot.

 If you want to test the current development state, you must first locally build the image::